211025-Enterprise/worm_p1/README.md

 # worm_p1
-Currently Creates a SQL create table and insert string given a class with primitves.
+Creates and manages table based on java objects to dynamicly save and load from a postgres SQL database.
+Uses multithreading and JDBC to effectivly handle mulitple objects and their SQL tables at a large scale.